Winter War in popular culture: Literature

 At the end of, and for a year after, the Winter War, in 1940–1941, much literature was published in the Soviet Union.
 Books were very narrow by their military history and operations, but they had a strong political message.
 The overall campaign was disastrous and so literature found its pride in the details of battles and military heroes.
 For example, the breakthrough of the Mannerheim Line was represented as a "legendary" performance by the Red Army.

 The boys' adventure story Biggles Sees It Through (1940) by W.E.
 Johns is set during the final stages of the war.
 Squadron Leader James Bigglesworth is allowed by the British government to go in a party of volunteers to "help the Finns in their struggle against Soviet aggression".
 They fly reconnaissance raids from a base at Oskar, in a Bristol Blenheim bomber, and encounter a Polish scientist with secret papers on new aircraft alloys, as well as von Stalhein, their old World War I enemy.

 Phantom Patrol (1940) by Arthur Catherall, writing as AR Channel, is another boys' adventure story about a group of Boy Scouts in Finland during the Winter War that becomes involved in guerilla activity for the Finnish forces.

+Les Guerriers de l'Hiver (2024), written by the French author Olivier Norek, takes place during the Winter War.